 - We also maintain a database on published migration case law and this is available as a resource on our website.
 All data is sourced from judgments published by the Courts Service of Ireland and already in the public domain.
 All protection-related judgments are anonymised at source.

 Do we share personal data with any third parties?

 EMN Ireland does not disclose your personal data to any third parties.

-We use third party cloud software to host and manage communications and event registration.
-We ensure that these platforms provide appropriate data protection including where data is hosted and security credentials.
-The privacy notices of these providers are available here:
+We use third party cloud software to host and manage e-communications and event registration.
+We ensure that these platforms provide appropriate data protection assurances.
+Their privacy notices are available here:

 What is the legal basis for processing the data?

-Under data protection law, there are six available lawful basis under which an organisation may process personal data.
-They are consent, contractual purposes, legal obligations, vital interests, public task, and legitimate interests.
+Under data protection law, there are six available lawful basis under which an organisation can process personal data: consent, contractual purposes, legal obligations, public task, legitimate interests and vital interests.

-Legitimate interest means we have a legitimate business interest.
 When we process your Personal Data based on our legitimate interests, we make sure to consider and balance any potential impact on you and your data protection rights.
-We will not use your Personal Data for activities where privacy impact may override legitimate business interests (unless we have your consent or are otherwise required or permitted by law).
-If you no longer wish to received communications from EMN Ireland on this basis, please email [email protected].
+We will not use your Personal Data for activities where privacy impact may override legitimate business interests.
+If you no longer wish to received communications from EMN Ireland on this basis, please email [email protected]

 How long will the data be stored for?